KalebKE/ME7Tuner/README.md

 * 650R 37 lbs/min air -> ~2200 cc/min fuel
 * 770R 48 lbs/min air -> ~3024 cc/min fuel

-Note: Remember to multiply air by the number of turbos divide fuel by the number of fuel injectors
+Note: Remember to multiply air by the number of turbos and divide fuel by the number of fuel injectors

 ##### Theoretical fuel injector size for a V6 bi-turbo configuration